bulib/dataWebsite/manage/metadata.md

 + structure and organization of data files;
 + data sources used;
 + data validation, quality assurance procedures carried out;
-+ transformations of data from the raw data through analysis;
++ <<suggestion: 'analysis of the transformation of raw data to its current state?'>>transformations of data from the raw data through analysis;
-+ information on confidentiality, access &amp; use conditions.
++ information on confidentiality, access and use conditions.

+<<suggestion: notice that there are ; at the end of each bullet point.
+Might be better just to take them out or to change to periods>>